CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ### Access from non-EU/EEA countries

 Access to sensitive data via SD services from a non-EU/EEA country is qualified by the GDPR as a transfer from one data controller to another.
 In this case, the data controller needs to make an agreement for international data transfers using the EU's standard contractual clauses (SCCs) and make a transfer impact assessment to assess that the state (where the researcher operates) provides an adequate level of data protection and safeguards are in place and that there is has a lawful base for international transfer (such as data subjects have given explicit consents).
 This is also valid when a collaborator is analysing files using the SD Desktop via data streaming.
+Please contac your organization legal services for advice and support.
+You can also write at servicedeskcsc.fi (subjuect: sensitive data).

 ### Data Protection Impact assessment